Lorenzohidalgo/url-shortener-custom-metrics/README.md

     * Windows/CMD - `set DOMAIN_NAME=domain.com`
     * Bash - `export DOMAIN_NAME=domain.com`
 4. Synthesize the Cloudformation template to ensure the configuration is correct `npx cdk synth`
-    * Some errors might be thrown if the Route53 Hosted Zone doesn't exist or your current AWS role laks the proper access to it
+    * Some errors might be thrown if the Route53 Hosted Zone doesn't exist or your current AWS role lacks the proper access to it
 5. Deploy the application `npx cdk deploy`
-6. (Optional) Delete the applcation once you're done using it `npx cdk destroy`
+6. (Optional) Delete the application once you're done using it `npx cdk destroy`

 ## Using the API
 1. Retrieve the following values of the Stack Outputs printed during the deployment in the previous step